Learn ➜ Material Health GuidesCoatings Guide

 The silicon and oxygen part of sol-gel non stick coatings is very safe, as it’s just glass, but it’s the addition of other ingredients that may be less safe.
 Unfortunately, no non stick pan company discloses their full ingredients.
 In general, I prefer seeing a full list instead of assurances that it’s safe.
 A few possibilities include:

-PFAS: ironically!
-Most companies use non stick ceramic coating to replace PTFE/Teflon/PFAS coatings, but not all — some do still use these fluorine-containing compounds for enhanced non-stick properties.
+• PFAS: ironically!
+Most companies use non-stick ceramic coating to replace PTFE/Teflon/PFAS coatings, but not all — some do still use these fluorine-containing compounds for enhanced non-stick properties (like Great Jones, for example.)

 Is titanium dioxide safe?

-Ingesting titanium dioxide has some risks, including the potential to cause DNA damage.
+• Non-nano titanium dioxide: this is generally safe to touch.
+If you’re a fan of Yuka, you know they rate it in this form as no risk.
+Your skin doesn’t absorb it, so it is still commonly used in sunscreens.
+Ingesting non-nano titanium dioxide has some risks, including the potential to cause DNA damage.
 It is still used in many candies and other processed foods in the United States, to make them more colorful and appealing to the eye, though it has been banned in food in the EU.
 It’s also used as part of the coating in many pots and pans to make them a certain color.
-Your skin doesn’t absorb it, so it is still commonly used in sunscreens in both places.
-In short, it is safe to touch, but there are risks with ingesting it.

 Is HexClad safe?